 JetBlue also reported hedging-related costs, with a $4 million mark-to-market accounting charge and a $1 million loss on fuel hedges that settled during the quarter.
 The airline paid $3.22 a gallon, 3 percent less than a year earlier.
 Total fuel expense increased 2.4 percent to $450 million.

 Excluding fuel, third quarter unit costs will rise in a range of 4.5 percent to 6.5 percent over a year ago, primarily on higher maintenance and profit-sharing expense, the airline said.

-United Continental Holdings Inc. (UAL), the world’s biggest airline, is set to announce earnings tomorrow.
+United Continental Holdings Inc. (UAL:US), the world’s biggest airline, is set to announce earnings tomorrow.

 To contact the reporter on this story: Mary Schlangenstein in Dallas at email@example.com

 To contact the editor responsible for this story: Ed Dufner at firstname.lastname@example.org